MuongKimhong/famiq/docs/src/introduction.md

 . `&mut builder` is a mutable reference of `FamiqWidgetBuilder`.

-If you want to make changes to the widget, you can simply give it an `id` or `classes`.
+If you want to make changes to the widget, you can simply give it an `id` or `class`.
 ```rust
 let my_btn = fa_button(&mut builder, "Press me").id("#my-btn").build();
 ```